Human Behavior in the Social Environment

 This seminar course, the first in a series of four, gives students a chance to integrate the theoretical knowledge, values, and abilities they are learning in the classroom within the dynamic context of a human services agency.
 Self-awareness; professional use of self; empathy and genuineness; identification with social work values; professional, ethical behavior; and the effect of social welfare policies upon clients will be examined.
 Students must complete a total of 150 clock hours–approximately two days per week for 10 weeks.
 Proof of professional liability insurance is required prior to beginning the practicum.

 This course will introduce students to major mental disorders using the Diagnostic and Statistical Manual of Mental Disorders as the organizing framework.
 Students will learn differential diagnostic skills within the context of biopsychosocial-spiritual influences and ethno-cultural differences.
-Students will learn about psychopharmacological treatments and the role of medications in the therapeutic process.

 Practice with Organizations and Communities